brown-palm/csci2470_f25/staff.md

 {{ staffer }}
 {% endfor %}

-Office hour: 10:00 to 11:00 am TThu, or by appointment
+Office hour: 10:00 to 11:00am TThu, or by appointment

 Office: CIT 379